 Resurrection Bay, and nearby Kenai Fjords National Park, are full of wonders year-round.
 For years, the McClures spent every extra moment on the water, exploring the amazing shoreline, and learning about the geology and wildlife of the area.
 With their new boat, the Missing Lynx and Lost Lynx, Bixler and Krystin are geared up to share their knowledge and excitement for the area with visitors.

-Half-Day & Full Day Sightseeing
+Half-Day, 6 Hour & Full Day Sightseeing

 Spend a half-day in search of a variety of marine life, including otters, sea lions, seals, whales, orcas, eagles, puffins and other seabirds.
 Of course, the scenery is compelling too, with hidden coves, dramatic waterfalls and impressive glaciers.
 As a small charter operation, the Missing Lynx and Lost Lynx has no set route, so you have flexibility to stay and watch whales breaching or spend a little more time watching the glaciers.
 Ask about custom trips if you have more time, or just want to devote your trip to one activity, like bird watching, whale watching, or photography.
-Full day and 3/4 day trips are available if you want to charter the boat (same rate for 1 - 6 people).

 There are countless places to discover in and around Resurrection Bay.
 Pick one, and the Missing Lynx and Lost Lynx will get you there.
 Book a public use cabin to stay a few days on a remote beach, or get dropped in a secluded area for a day of fall berry picking in spots recommended by your Captain.